mickeybyte/PRTG/PRTG-Horizon/README.md

 # PRTG Powershell scripts to monitor VMware Horizon environment
-Here's a collection of powershell scripts that you can you as PRTG Custom sensors to monitor your VMware Horizon environment
+Here's a collection of powershell scripts that you can you as PRTG Custom sensors to monitor your VMware Horizon environment.

+If you don't use PRTG for monitoring, you should be able to use the scripts by adjusting them to output the data in the correct format for you monitoring system.
 ## REQUIREMENTS
 The scripts all use the [PRTG-CSRClass](../PRTG-CSR/) script to generate the correct PRTG JSON string